 Missed an episode of Chatfuel School—the podcast where we cover hot topics in the world of bot-building and marketing?
-Don't worry; we took notes for you. 🤓The topic for July 31, 2020 was about social media contest ideas: how to run online contests that grow your audience and boost your brand.
+Don't worry; we took notes for you. 🤓 The topic for July 31, 2020 was about social media contest ideas: how to run online contests that grow your audience and boost your brand.
 Here's the full episode. 👇 Keep scrolling for a recap of what you missed.
-(Sign up to get a reminder when our next episode premieres!)

 Follow these accounts, like this post, and tag three friends to enter!
 You've probably seen captions like this on Instagram posts, or similar ones on Facebook.
 It's a common format for social media contests, which many businesses of all sizes and across industries run regularly.
 And it's easy to see why; contests and giveaways can give brands a major boost, especially if they go viral.
 But when it comes to how to do a giveaway on Instagram or Facebook (and do it well), there's both art and science involved.

 How your brand can benefit from running contests and giveaways

 First, let's address the core question on this topic: Why have social media contests become such a popular marketing tactic for brands?
 Because when done right, they can help:

 - Boost brand awareness 📣If you've got an exciting prize, people will repost, share, and tag friends to tell them about your contest or giveaway (especially if you require that for entry!).
 It's a simple way to get your existing fans and customers to do your marketing for you.

 - Grow your audience 👥You could require contest entrants to follow you on Instagram or Facebook to enter.
 Or you could have them sign up for your email list or chat with your bot in order to participate.
 Whatever method you choose, you can build your contact list with this type of campaign, which means the opportunity for promotion and more sales in the future.